 Fort Hunt Elementary School empowers students to become independent and collaborative problem solvers; empathetic and resilient learners; and respectful, community-oriented citizens of the world.

 Built in 1969 on land once owned by George Washington, Fort Hunt Elementary School lies cradled in a bend of the Potomac River, surrounded by such renowned neighbors as Mount Vernon, Fort Hunt Park, River Farm, Dyke Marsh, and Huntley Meadows.
 This culturally rich community expands our campus and our horizons, while it enriches our curriculum.

-Fort Hunt Elementary is also known for its Spanish language partial-immersion program in grades 1 through 6, which draws students from both inside and outside of the school boundaries.
+Fort Hunt Elementary is also known for its Spanish language partial-immersion program.
+Fort Hunt has hosted Spanish immersion for many years and added kindergarten to the program in 2020.
+Immersion currently serves Kindergarten through grade 6 which draws students from both inside and outside of the school boundaries.
 This optional program gives students the opportunity to gain a command of the Spanish language while being taught math, science, and health in Spanish.
 Social studies, language arts, and all other subjects are taught in English.

 FCPS SCHOOL PROFILE

 From the cafeteria to the classroom, pay anytime, anywhere from your computer or smartphone.